mvakde/mvakde.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Note: This is an older website I made in college.
+Not updated regularly, might be cringe.
+If you're a current student looking for the Quantum Mechanics resources I previously made, go to the [**Tutorials**](/tutorials) page

+---

 Hi there!
 I'm Mithil.
 I recently graduated from IIT Bombay with a B.Tech in Engineering Physics.
-Curretly I'm building a healthcare startup.
+Currently I'm building a healthcare startup.
 Find my CV here: [**CV**](/cv)
-If you're a current student looking for the Quantum Mechanics resources I previously made, go to the [**Tutorials**](/tutorials) page

-Note: This is an older website I made in college.
-Not updated regularly, might be cringe.
 <!-- Currently, I'm building a product based on the principles of Neuromorphic Computing.   -->
 <!-- I have a couple of job offers (a corporate venture role & an engineering role), but I'm looking to work at a startup instead.  -->